enyo/formwatcher/Readme.md

 ## Features

-The **main features** include:
+The **features** include:

-- Validation ¹
+- AJAX conversion: Turn a form into an AJAX call automatically
+- Automatically add `.focus`, `.changed`, `.validated`, `.error`, `.empty`, etc... classes to input fields
+- Lots of built in validators, and the possibilty to write your own
-- Decorators ¹ (Turn a simple select input field into an image selector, or a font selector or display a nice hint)
+- Decorators: Turn a simple select input field into an image selector, or a font selector or display a nice hint
-- AJAX conversion (Turn a form into an AJAX call automatically)
-- Simple html attribute configuration that is W3C valid.
+- Simple html attribute configuration that is W3C valid, either by setting classes on the input field, or using the `data-fw` attribute.
-- It's very easy to create your own validators / decorators.
+- Automatching of `<label>` elements so you don't have to write the `for=""` attribute.
-- ...plenty more.
+- ...and more

-¹ *Formwatcher is built to be easily extendible, so writing your own validators and decorators is both easy and recommended*
+Formwatcher is tested with qunit and works in Safari, Chrome, Firefox, Opera and IE7+.

 ## Configuration